Salmon-Computer-Vision/salmon-computer-vision/utils/docs/README-cloning.md

 ## Static IP

-Set the device in static IP *ONLY* if this device will act as some kind of local server (Network storage server).
+Set the device in static IP just in case the router or a DHCP server is not available.

 The static IP can be set in the GUI or through `nmcli` commands.